It’s a tough choice when it comes to fire safety in schools…or is it?

 For many of our customers, once they know where they’ve gone wrong, they’re eager to put it right.
-However, there are many other businesses and commercial premises faced between a choice of what’s right and what’s cheap.
+However, there are many other commercial premises faced between a choice of what’s right and what’s cheap.

 Also, handbags don’t help save lives.